colinta/teacup/README.md

 if device|iPhone > 0
   # ...
 end
-# so yeah, you might as well use `device? iPhone`, in my opinion.
+# so yeah, you might as well use `device_is? iPhone`, in my opinion.

 # rotations - use the identity and pi methods